Sweet and Sour Chicken Recipe

 flavorful.
 Even better, this sauce can also be used on variety of different

 meats including beef, pork, and fish.

 You're going to be pleasantly surprised at the results you'll get.
-With this chicken recipe you can turn plain and bland grilled chicken into a delicious flavor packed meat that people are going to love eating.
+With this chicken recipe you can turn plain and bland grilled chicken into a deliciously flavor packed meat that people are going to love eating.

 Sweet and Sour Chicken

 - 1 whole chicken (about 3-1/2 pound, cut into 8-10 pieces)